MerrickPilon7730/PyTextFinder/README.md

 ## Purpose/How It Works
 This Python script extracts text from a video file using OpenCV and Tesseract OCR.
-It processes one frame per second and saves detected text in a text file while also storing processed frames with bounding boxes around the detected text.
+It processes one frame per second and saves detected text in a text file while also storing processed frames with bounding boxes around the detected text (can be commented out, mainly for debugging purposes).

 ## Features
 Extracts text from video frames using Tesseract OCR